Eyeshade Sculpin: Nautichthys pribilovius (Jordan & Gilbert, 1898)

 - Tall, sail-like 1st dorsal fin

-- Ttiny sharp prickles all over body
+- Tiny sharp prickles all over body

 - Knobby spines on top of head